fitbenchmarking/fitbenchmarking/docs/source/contributors/install_instructions.rst

    and :ref:`external-instructions` for instructions on how to do this.

    .. note::
-        Please note that if you are using WSL, then installing Matlab is likely to be difficult to install so it is recommended that you use an alternative operating system if you are working on Matlab related issues.
+        Please note that if you are using WSL, Matlab is likely to be difficult to install so it is recommended that you use an alternative operating system if you are working on Matlab related issues.